 Certificate of Higher Education in Counselling from the University of Leicester

-I adhere to the BACP Ethical Framework for the Counselling Professions (2018)
+I adhere to the BACP Ethical Framework for the Counselling Professions (2018) and undertake regular CPD.

 Areas of counselling I deal with

 £45.00 per session

 Free initial in-person, telephone or online session

 Weekday and evening appointments available.